joeymasip/docker-python-console-app/README.md

 # Python Console App with Docker

-Python console app script dockerized
+Python console app script with requirements bundled in Docker.

 ### Prerequisites